compsult/MenuOptions/docs/source/SelectParams.rst

     the border will be set to red.
 Once there is a match, the border returns to its default color.
 Set to true to disable this feature.

+Note:
+    1. Highlighing only restores previous styling if you set <input> elements border-color and border-width.
+If the <input> element inherits its CSS properties, they will not be restored to their original state (to avoid this scenario, set DisableHiLiting to true)
+    2. To avoid conflicts with the <input> type=search, it is recommended to use <input> type=text when using MenuOptions highlighting.

 Filters
 ^^^^^^^
     options: **[ { 'text : 'text' }, ...] or [ {'text': 'RegExp'}, ...]**